We are delighted to welcome families, including children under the age of 12, back to see their loved ones.

 Please maintain 1.5 metres physical distance from others and ensure good hand hygiene at all times.

-Visitors will not be able to enter the village if they:
+As per the advice by the Chief Health Officer, visitors will not be able to enter the village if they:

 Please refer to the latest advice for aged care facilities